That’s the theme of my St. Jude sculpture. It seemed like such an obvious choice for me, mostly because LOVE is what St. Jude does and is all about.

 St. Jude Children’s Research Hospital does so much to help children of less fortunate families that it would be hard to share their whole story here.
 Essentially, they are all about finding cures and saving children.
 What I find to be beautiful about St. Jude is that they help those in need for free and freely share their research with the world.
 They are givers.

 2015, 46″ x 50″ x 30″, (296.77 cm x 322.58 cm x 193.59 cm), Mixed media sculpture

 So, when I was asked to give, as other artists have in previous years, I was both honored and excited.
-It all started one evening last summer when Las Vegas artist Beti Kristof and I were talking about the project and what a great cause it is.
+It all started one evening last summer when Las Vegas artist Beti Kristof and I were discussing the project and its great cause.
 She shared with me that her son was a cancer survivor as a child and that she had done five previous versions of the St. Jude sculpture over the years, including one jointly with her son Laszlo, who is also an artist.

 Where there is love there is life.

 Each year, for the past several years, prominent artists have helped in their way to create awareness and contributions to benefit the Las Vegas chapter of St. Jude Children’s Research Hospital by creating art sculptures to be auctioned off, with all proceeds going to St. Jude.
 It is considered a huge honor to participate in the program.

 All-in-all, ten artists were invited to participate.
 This year’s artists are Dale Mathis, KD Matheson, Beti Kristof, Michael Godard, Don Michael Jr., A.D.
 Cook, Armando Flores, Nick San Pedro, Joseph Watson, and Niki J. Sands. (to my artist friends… it is a privilege and an honor to work with you all on this wonderful project of love and giving back.)